-Let’s get back to basics today with some simple action points covering everything you need to get started with equity investing.
+Let’s get back to basics today with some simple action points covering everything you need to get started with investing in the stockmarket.

-I’ve been an active investor for the last 17 years and have a learnt a lot during that time.
+I’ve been an active investor for the last 17 years and I’ve a learnt a lot during that time.

-And one of the main things I have learnt is how most people are wasting money and getting fleeced.
+I have to tell you that most people are doing it wrong.
 This applies to life generally but to investing in particular.

 2. Trying too hard to beat the market

 The good news is this.
 There is an incredibly easy way to invest smartly in equities that means you will consistently outperform most investors, whilst spending little time or emotional energy.
 That is to invest passively by index tracking.
-Index trackers simply buy shares in all the companies in an index such as the FTSE100 or S&P500.
-This ensures instant diversification and a stake in the largest and most successful businesses around.
+Index trackers allow you to own a fund that holds shares in the big publicly traded companies of the world.
+This spreads your risk and means that you own a stake in the largest and most successful businesses in the world.

 Once you own a broad equity index tracker, the entire capitalist system is working for you.
 You are no longer the sucker, in fact The Man is now your bitch.
 All those CEOs, middle managers and worker drones, turning up every day to factories, offices and warehouses around the world are working so that their companies can pay you a share of their (growing) profits.
 They keep on working even while you are asleep.
 You don’t have to watch over them – you have people to do that for you.
 If they don’t turn up and work for you, they get fired.